 What is BEAR SANCTUARY Ninh Binh and why is it so important?

-What are the next steps in our plan to end the bear bile trade?
+What are the next steps in our plan to contribute to an end of bear farming in Vietnam?

 Our future work in Vietnam includes: